idaholab/moose/tutorials/tutorial02_multiapps/doc/content/getting_started/examples_and_tutorials/tutorial02_multiapps/presentation/step02_transfers.md

 !row!
 !col! width=80%
-When the sub-app domain represents an infinitesimally small portion of the Master's domain - a different type of Transfer is needed.
-For instance, if the Master domain is 1m x 1m and the sub-app domains are 1nm x 1nm, then there is no point in trying to "interpolate" a field from the Master domain.
-Effectively, the sub-apps lie at *points* inside the master domain.
+When the sub-app domain represents an infinitesimally small portion of the parent app's domain - a different type of Transfer is needed.
+For instance, if the parent app domain is 1m x 1m and the sub-app domains are 1nm x 1nm, then there is no point in trying to "interpolate" a field from the parent app domain.
+Effectively, the sub-apps lie at *points* inside the parent app domain.

 The final class of Transfers, those moving scalar values, play a role here.
-"Sampling" Transfers such as `VariableValueSampleTansfer` will automatically evaluate a single value from the Master domain at the sub-app position and move it to the sub-app.
-In the reverse direction, Postprocessor Transfers move homogenized values from the sub-apps to the Master app.
+"Sampling" Transfers such as `VariableValueSampleTansfer` will automatically evaluate a single value from the parent app domain at the sub-app position and move it to the sub-app.
+In the reverse direction, Postprocessor Transfers move homogenized values from the sub-apps to the parent app.

 !col-end!